 Takachiho Yokagura with Kids: A Family Guide to the Sacred Night Dance (2026)

-This guide covers what to expect, age suitability, and how to combine the dance with a Takachiho overnight stay.
+This guide covers what to expect, age suitability, how to reach Takachiho from Fukuoka or Kumamoto, and how to combine the dance with a Takachiho overnight stay.

 What is Takachiho Yokagura?